As with beliefs and values, personal ethics can differ widely from person to person.

-As discussed in the previous section, beliefs and values often motivate a person by defining what they see as being important in their life.
-In turn, they influence a person’s attitude, and how a person behaves
+As mentioned already, beliefs and values often motivate a person by defining what they see as being important.
+In turn, they influence a person’s attitudes, and how they behave.